-When you start your own company, you must register in the Netherlands Chamber of Commerce Commercial Register (Handelsregister).
-You don’t need a separate registration with the Tax and Customs Administration.
+When you start your own company, you must register in the Dutch company register: the Netherlands Chamber of Commerce Commercial Register (Handelsregister).
+In many cases, you won’t need a separate registration with the Tax and Customs Administration.
 The (non-recurring) registration fee is 50 euros.

 Residence permit or startup visaIf you originate from outside the EU/EEA or Switzerland, you need a residence permit or startup visa to stay and start a business in the Netherlands.

 Non-resident businessesIf you are a foreign company that doesn't have a permanent establishment in the Netherlands, you don't have to register with the Dutch Commercial Register.
-However, if you are involved in VAT, you do have to register with the Dutch Tax and Customs Administration yourself.
+However, if you have to pay VAT, you do have to register with the Dutch Tax and Customs Administration yourself.

 Check if you need to register with the Chamber of CommerceYou only need to register with the Netherlands Chamber of Commerce if you are an entrepreneur.
 You qualify as an entrepreneur if you supply goods or services independently, with the intention to make profit.
 Find out if you qualify as an entrepreneur.
 Are you starting up as a freelancer or sole trader?
 You may need to register; it depends on whether your business satisfies the criteria for an enterprise.
 If you are not sure whether you need to register your business then contact the Chamber of Commerce.